s-group-dev/ad-aws-login/README.md

 ## How it works

-The script adds temporary credentials to `~/.aws/credentials`.
+The script adds temporary credentials to `~/.aws/credentials` (or the file configured by environment variable AWS_SHARED_CREDENTIALS_FILE, if defined).
 You can then use those credentials by setting your `AWS_PROFILE` environment variable accordingly.

 Logging in gets you into the role you've been assigned to by default.
-To assume other roles, it's recommended you have a section in `~/.aws/config` for each role you're going to use.
+To assume other roles, it's recommended you have a section in `~/.aws/config` (or the file configured by environment variable AWS_CONFIG_FILE, if defined) for each role you're going to use.
 Something like this:

 ```
 [profile <profile name for role to assume>]